 Electric vehicles offer an alternative to gasoline and dieselpowered vehicles.
-The benefits of electric vehicles and EV infrastructure include reduced air pollution and noise and ramps up efforts to produce more electric vehicles, EV
+The benefits of electric vehicles and EV infrastructure include reduced air pollution and noise and reduced expenditures on gasoline.
+As the automobile industry ramps up efforts to produce more electric vehicles, EV infrastructure must also expand.

-The Southeast Michigan EV Resource Kit and Planning Hub gives local communities and stakeholders quick access to
+The Southeast Michigan EV Resource Kit and Planning Hub gives local communities and stakeholders quick access to key data and background information, the current status of